 As for the restaurant itself, balter is designed to offer both elegant indoor seating, as well as beautiful courtyard seating.
 The indoor and outdoor areas each have their own bar.
 Inside, the dining room offers the more upscale dining experience.
 For those who wish to dine alfresco, the courtyard area is surrounded by balter’s onsite gardens, and houses a stage for live music as well as a community table.
 The balter building has been designed to keep the facade and building structure in it’s original Danish style, but has been repainted and renovated with all modern conveniences inside.
 The design also incorporates some of the original building materials into the renovated space, as well as adding native and locally made accessories and details wherever possible including beautiful mahogany beams, a Danish brick oven, and custom plates handmade by Don Schnell of St. John.

 I don’t know about you, but my mouth waters at the mere thought of enjoying one of Chef Brian’s creations paired with one of Patrick’s unique craft cocktails.
 You can see a sample menu for balter, learn more about the balter family, and follow the progress of their restaurant on their website at: www.balterstx.com.

 – Jennie Ogden, Editor

 balter delivers the perfect combination of simple elegance.
-Taste St. Croix in the offerings from balter’s menu which include fresh, locally sourced ingredients in the creatively composed Contemporary West Indian dishes created by award-winning chef, Digby Stridiron.
-Enjoy inspired craft cocktails, or choose from balter’s extensive list of wines, thoughtfully selected by Sommelier Patrick Kralik.…
+Taste St. Croix in the offerings from balter’s menu.
+With fresh, locally sourced ingredients, one of a kind cocktails, and unparalleled service, balter is the new standard when it comes to Crucian hospitality.
+Enjoy inspired craft cocktails, or choose from balter’s extensive list of wines, thoughtfully selected by…